vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEColumn.class/README.md

-a column of items at the given positon in the chart.
+a column of items at the given position in the chart.

 acts as a set of items.

 Nonterminals are unique, that's why they are use as a key in the dictionaries.

+number - a position in the chart.

 items - a queue of items to be processed in order.